chirag127/qrsay-admin-frontend-react-native-expo-app/README.md

 ## Backend API

 This app connects to the QRSay backend API.
 Make sure the backend server is running and accessible.

+## Troubleshooting

+### Gesture Handler Import Errors

+If you encounter any of these errors:

+-   `Unable to resolve "../handlersRegistry" from "node_modules\react-native-gesture-handler\src\handlers\gestures\GestureDetector.tsx"`
+-   `Unable to resolve "../../getReactNativeVersion" from "node_modules\react-native-gesture-handler\src\handlers\gestures\GestureDetector.tsx"`
+-   `Android Bundling failed` related to gesture handler imports
+-   `TypeError: Cannot read property 'install' of null` in GestureHandlerRootView

+Follow these steps:

+1. Run the comprehensive fix script:

+    ```bash
+    npm run fix-gesture-handler
+    ```

+    This script creates fallback implementations for all the missing modules and fixes import paths.

+2. If that doesn't work, run the clean install script:

+    ```bash
+    npm run clean
+    ```

+3. This will:

+    - Remove node_modules and other temporary directories
+    - Clean the npm cache
+    - Reinstall dependencies
+    - Apply patches to fix gesture handler issues
+    - Run the comprehensive fix-gesture-handler script
+    - Create fallback implementations for all missing modules

+4. If the issue persists, try starting with a cleared cache:

+    ```bash
+    npm run reset
+    ```

+5. The app includes a custom metro.config.js that provides fallback implementations for problematic modules.
+If you're still having issues, check that this file is properly configured.

+### Other Issues

+If you encounter other issues:

+1. Make sure you have the latest version of Expo CLI:

+    ```bash
+    npm install -g expo-cli
+    ```

+2. Check that your Node.js version is compatible with Expo SDK 52:

+    ```bash
+    node -v
+    ```

+    (Node.js 18.x or later is recommended)

+3. Try clearing the Metro bundler cache:

+    ```bash
+    expo start --clear
+    ```

+4. If all else fails, try a complete project reset:

+    ```bash
+    npm run reset-project
+    ```

+    This will perform a more thorough cleanup than the clean script, including:

+    - Removing all generated directories (node_modules, .expo, android, ios)
+    - Cleaning all caches (npm, Metro bundler, Expo)
+    - Reinstalling all dependencies
+    - Applying all fixes

 ## Contributing